Non-Markovian Noise in Symmetry-Preserving Quantum Dynamics: Abstract

 \section{Abstract}

 In quantum dynamics, symmetries are vital for identifying and assessing conserved quantities that govern the evolution of a quantum system.
 When promoted to the open quantum system setting, dynamical symmetries can be negatively altered by system-environment interactions, thus, complicating their analysis.
 Previous work on noisy symmetric quantum dynamics has focused on the Markovian setting, despite the ubiquity of non-Markovian noise in a number of widely used quantum technologies.
-In this study, we develop a framework for quantifying the impact of non-Markovian noise on symmetric quantum evolution via root space decompositions and the filter function formalism.
-We demonstrate analytically that symmetry-preserving noise maintains the symmetric subspace, while non-symmetric noise leads to highly specific leakage errors.
-We support our findings with a numerical study of the transverse field Ising model subject to spatiotemporally correlated noise.
+In this Letter, we develop a framework for quantifying the impact of non-Markovian noise on symmetric quantum evolution via root space decompositions and the filter function formalism.
+We demonstrate analytically that symmetry-preserving noise maintains the symmetric subspace, while nonsymmetric noise leads to highly specific leakage errors that are block diagonal in the symmetry representation.
+We support our findings with numerical studies of a transverse-field Ising model and a quantum error detecting code subject to spatiotemporally correlated multiaxis noise.
 Our results are broadly applicable, providing new analytic insights into the control and characterization of open quantum system dynamics.